 Our school works in partnership with parents to meet your child's needs.
 This means:

-We listen to your views with 'Drop in Thursdays' provided as an opportunity for informal discussion
+We listen to your views with opportunities for informal discussion

 You are equal partners in decisions about your child's education